Crown Colony of Sarawak: Education

+Several reports such as Woodhead report (1954), Mc Lellan report (1960) advocated the usage of the English language in Chinese and secondary schools respectively.
+The governor of Sarawak, in a speech delivered to Council Negri (today Sarawak state legislative assembly) in 1960, echoed the usage of the English language in all secondary schools.

-The number of student enrollment increased steadily every year.
+Student enrollment increased steadily every year.
 In 1957, there were 79,407 students.
 A total of 70 primary schools were opened in 1957.

-Batu Lintang Teacher Training Centre (BLTTC) was opened in 1948 in order to train teachers for rural native vernacular schools.
+Batu Lintang Teacher Training Centre (BLTTC) opened in 1948 to train teachers for rural native vernacular schools.
 English language training courses were offered to the teachers.
 A lower secondary school was also attached to BLTTC where the selected students from primary schools were enrolled.
-Students who successfully graduated from the secondary school was able to train as teacher at BLTTC or join the civil service.
-In order to raise the adult literacy in the rural areas and to improve the natives' agricultural productivity, Kanowit Rural Improvement School was opened in May 1948.
-However, due to apathy of the natives towards education, there was only slight improvement of literacy rate from 1947 to 1960.
+Students who graduated from the secondary school was able to train as teachers at BLTTC or join the civil service.
+In order to raise adult literacy in the rural areas and to improve the natives' agricultural productivity, Kanowit Rural Improvement School was opened in May 1948.
+However, due to the apathy of the natives towards education, there was only a slight improvement of the literacy rate from 1947 to 1960.
 The Rural Improvement School was subsequently closed down in 1957.

 Electricity

-Immediately after the war, it was evident that Miri, Bintulu, and Limbang were devastated due to allied bombings during the war.
-The people of Miri were dependent upon a generator set brought by the Japanese from Jesselton (now Kota Kinabalu).
-Similarly, the towns of Kapit, Kanowit, and Song were destroyed in anarchy during the last days of war.
-Sarawak Electricity Supply Company (SESCo) was reinstated after the war, however it struggled to keep up with the growing demand of electricity in major townships due to lack of spare parts, constant wear and tear, and the lack of proper maintenance of the equipment.
+Miri, Bintulu, and Limbang had been devastated by allied bombings during the war.
+The people of Miri were dependent on a generator set brought by the Japanese from Jesselton (now Kota Kinabalu).
+Similarly, the towns of Kapit, Kanowit, and Song were destroyed during the anarchy of the last days of war.
+Sarawak Electricity Supply Company (SESCo) was reinstated after the war; however, it struggled to keep up with the growing demand of electricity in major townships due to a lack of spare parts, constant wear and tear, and the lack of proper maintenance of the equipment.
 SESCo also took over the power plants at Miri from Sarawak Oil Fields Limited.
 The people from major towns continue to suffer from erratic supply of electricity until 1953 when electrical supply was restored to pre-war capacity.
 In that year, electrical supply was expanded to five new places in Sarawak.
 SESCo continued to operate until 1 January 1963, when it was turn into Sarawak Electricity Supply Corporation (SESCO).